 My Mom, the Peacemaker

-We are called to be peacemakers.
-Jesus, the ultimate peacemaker, wants us as his followers to be peacemakers in the world, and we can be.
+We are called to be peacemakers, and we can be.
+Jesus, the ultimate peacemaker, wants us to join him in bringing peace to the world.

 Matthew 5:9 says: “Blessed are the peacemakers, for they will be called children of God.”

 Is the world peaceful?
 Is your family peaceful?
-It’s so easy to get carried away by political fights and discord or be overwhelmed by the lack of peace in the world, but you and I can be peacemakers, because we have more than enough peace through God.
+It’s so easy to get carried away by political arguments or be overwhelmed by the lack of peace in the world, but you and I can be peacemakers because we have more than enough peace through God.
+His peace can overflow through us—if we let it.

 When I was a young girl, I saw my mother be a peacemaker in a way that blew my mind.